Development and application of a hybrid MHD-kinetic model in JOREK

+The energy in the $n=6$ harmonic is shown in figure \ref{fig:energy_conservation}, where also the linear phase is indicated.

+A simulation set-up using $T_f =700$ keV was repeated for varying particle timestep and varying particle number to ensure sufficient convergence.
+These results are shown in figure \ref{fig:convergence}, where all results agree quantitatively within 5\%.

 Quantitative growth-rate and frequency comparisons are given in figure \ref{fig:itpa_gr_freq}, showing reasonable agreement.
 In the other codes, the relaxation of the EP distribution function has been switched off, while this relaxation is intrincially present in JOREK due to the full-f scheme.
 The initialised Maxwellian distribution function relaxes as the distribution function cannot be expressed solely in terms of conserved particle quantities, changing the real and velocity space distribution functions and thus the EP drive.
+This relaxation is visualised for $T_f =400 $ keV in \ref{fig:itpa_relaxation}.
 Therefore it is difficult to compare results one-to-one in this benchmark, motivating future comparisons with fully stationary distribution functions.